 |____||The passage of time is reason enough.
 You should review your will and estate planning documents every three to five years.|

 Reasons to Update Your Will: Additional Resources

 If you've read this article and still feel like you are yearning for more information, you are in luck.
 Click on the links below to learn more information.
 If you are planning your estate or updating your will, the best thing to do is consult with an estate planning attorney in your area to make sure you are following the laws and regulations of your respective state.

 While there may be a million and one reasons to update your estate plan, you should always know the law before changing your wishes.
-What is the best way to go about doing this?
-Simply contacting a local estate planning attorney and discussing the parameters of your life change or other significant, triggering event.
-You can start down that road with a free attorney match with an estate planning lawyer.
+What's the best way to go about doing this?
+Simply contact a local estate planning attorney to discuss the parameters of your life change or other significant, triggering event.